Middleburg, Florida: Decline and expansion

-Middleburg suffered from the Civil War, after which there were less than 100 residents.
-Middleburg's population numbered in the 700s between 1890 and 1920.
+Fewer than 100 residents remained in Middleburg following the end of the Civil War,. and held steady between 700 and 800 residents in the period between 1890 and 1920.
 The Great Freeze of 1895 in and a reduction of the river trade further contributed to the town's decline.

 In the 1890s, African American homesteaders, starting with Grant Forman (1868-1951) in 1895, settled and developed the community of Hill Top in what is Forman Circle."
 According to "Embedded in Clay," Forman fled to South Carolina after his house was burned by a white mob.
 Frosard Budington, a leader of Whitesville, covered the cost of Forman's land taxes until such time as it was safe for Forman to return to Hill Top.

-The 1989 film, Brenda Starr, was partially filmed on Black Creek.
+The 1989 film Brenda Starr was partially filmed on Black Creek.

 Since the 1990s, Middleburg's population and industry have rapidly expanded along with the surrounding communities of Orange Park, Lakeside, Lake Asbury, Fleming Island, and Jacksonville.
 Because of this development, construction to extend the First Coast Expressway through the area is underway, including the addition of exit junctions in Middleburg, Green Cove Springs, and Asbury Lake.